jahanzebk/knowledge-graph/docs/stories.md

 - [OTHER] Set up and experiment with what the data from the neural co ref library looks like

-- extend debugger
+- [TOOLS] extend debugger

-- clean up code
+- [MGMT] clean up code

-- test all code written so far
+- [MGMT] test all code written so far

-- create neo4j basic schema
+- [SCHEMA] create neo4j basic schema
-- [SEMANTIC] set up mysql or nosql schema for word profiles DB.
+- [SEMANTIC+SCHEMA] set up mysql or nosql schema for word profiles DB and make python class models. (separate project!)

 ## Icebox
 - Get text database to work on